 Federal public health officials including the nation’s highest-ranking expert on infectious diseases Dr. Anthony Fauci and White House coronavirus task force coordinator Dr. Deborah Birx, as well as U.S. Surgeon General Jerome Adams, have urged the use of masks.

 In Michigan, wearing a mask is not just a recommendation — it’s required by executive order.
 Gov. Gretchen Whitmer’s mandate says you must wear a mask anytime you are indoors in a public place, anytime you’re on public transit and anytime you’re outdoors in public but may not be able to maintain 6-foot social distance.
 Businesses have been told to turn away those ignoring the rule.
 There are exceptions for those with medical conditions and small children.

 WHAT’S CLOSED BECAUSE OF COVID-19?

-Gov. Gretchen Whitmer’s stay-at-home order has been lifted and restaurant dining rooms, hair salons and nail salons have been allowed to reopen throughout the state.
-In northern Michigan, entertainment venues were allowed to reopen with capacity restrictions — but that is not yet allowed in the lower part of the state.
+Gov. Gretchen Whitmer’s stay-at-home order has been lifted and restaurant dining rooms, hair salons, nail salons and gyms have been allowed to reopen throughout the state.
+In northern Michigan, entertainment venues were allowed to reopen with capacity restrictions and reopening of those venues is pending in the lower part of the state.
 Bars were allowed to reopen for a time, but were later told to halt indoor service amid outbreaks in Michigan and elsewhere in the nation.
-Gyms also remain closed pending the outcome of a federal lawsuit.

 WHY ISN’T EVERYONE GETTING TESTED FOR COVID-19?